qor/doc/admin/actions.md

 * URLOpenType

-  Set how to open the URL, The default value for the action that has `Resource` is `bottomsheet`(the link will be opened in an popup window).
+  Set how to open the URL, The default value for the action that has `Resource` is `bottomsheet`(the link will be opened in a popup window).
 For the action that has no `Resource` is `_blank`.

 * Visible